neocruiser/neocruiser.github.io/_posts/2018/2018-09-13-performance-ml.md

 ---
 layout: post
-title: "Will a machine learning model be as significant as its overall performance?"
+title: "Will machine learners be as significant as their overall performance?"
 date: 2018-09-13 13:09:02
 categories: [bioinformatics]
 tags: [machine learning]